UlisseColla/CUB3D/README.md

     git clone git@github.com:UlisseColla/CUB3D.git
     cd CUB3D
     ```
+2. Unzip the minilibx-linux.tgz file.
-2. Build the mandatory part of the project using Make:
+3. Build the mandatory part of the project using Make:
     ```sh
     make
     ```
-3. Build the bonus part of the project:
+4. Build the bonus part of the project:
     ```sh
     make bonus
     ```